Introduction

 The deeper danger is that such actions normalize military solutions to political disagreements.
 If the President can silence dissent through force in California, what precedent does that set?
 What impact would it have on the rest of the country?

-The Way Forward: Reclaiming the Civic Space
+The Way Ahead: Reclaiming the Civic Space

 Democratic leaders must urgently act to reaffirm the primacy of civilian governance.
 Congress should investigate the legality of the deployment.
 Courts should challenge its constitutionality.
 And citizens must continue to organize, protest, and speak—because silence in the face of militarized repression is complicity.